MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 6. Send the pledge transaction to any other running Kernel Node, if it fails due to pending node operations, wait and try again.

-7. If your pledge transaction succeed, you can run the daemon `mixin kernel -d ~/mixin`.
+7. If your pledge transaction succeeds, you can run the daemon `mixin kernel -d ~/mixin`.

 ## Kernel Concepts